igor71/Caffe-1.0/README.md

 or for GPU support (You need a CUDA 8.0 capable driver and [nvidia-docker](https://github.com/NVIDIA/nvidia-docker)):

-`nvidia-docker run -it bvlc/caffe caffe:gpu --version`
+`nvidia-docker run -it bvlc/caffe:gpu caffe --version`

 You might see an error about libdc1394, ignore it.